theostavrides/geolib.js/README.md

 # geolib.js
-A library of geometric functions for javascript.
+A library of geometric algorithms for javascript.

 ---